Merve Tuncel

 Merve Tuncel (born 1 January 2005) is a Turkish swimmer specialized in the freestyle swimming.
-She qualified for the 800m and 1500m freestyle events of the 2020 Summer Olympics.
+She qualified for the 400m, 800m and 1500m freestyle events of the 2020 Summer Olympics.
 She is a member of Enka SK.

 Early years

 Merve Tuncel was born to Sulhi and Adalet Tuncel in Ankara, Turkey on 1 January 2005.
-She is a student at Nermin Mehmet Çekiç Anatolian High School in Yenimahalle, Ankara.
+She is a student at George Washington University in Washington, D.C.

 She liked to play with water in her very early youth years.
 She started swimming at Age 4 At age ten, she started to swim at the Turkey Olympic Preparation Center in Eryaman, Ankara under the Head Coach Gjon Shyti.
-From 2019 she swims for Enka SK, but her coach is still Gjon Shyti and she continues training in Ankara.
+From 2019 she swims for Enka SK.
+She's currently training at George Washington University.

 Swimming career

 Tuncel won the silver medal in the 200m butterfly, and the bronze medal in the 800m freestyle at the 2019 European Youth Summer Olympic Festival in Baku, Azerbaijan.
 She broke the juniors world record at Istanbul, Turkey on 22 December 2020 in the short course 1500m freestyle swimming event with 15:45.29.
 She won gold medals in the events 400 m, 800 m, 1500 m, and the bronze medal in the 4 × 200 m freestyle relay event of the 2021 European Junior Swimming Championships in Rome, Italy.
 She set new championships record and European Juniors record with her times 8:21.91 in 800 m freestyle, and 15:55.23 in 1500 m freestyle.

 Tuncel was the flag bearer for Turkey together with Berke Saka at the 2020 Summer Olympics opening ceremony.